adacav4/Docker-Application-Launcher/README.md

 #### RStudio ####

 RStudio, and many of the browser-hosted services included in this repository, runs on a headless instance of Firefox on port `8787`.
-When you click on the button to access RStudio, a Firefox window (hosted on either the Java GUI container or your host machine) will pop up.
+When you click on the button to access RStudio, a Firefox window (hosted on either the Java GUI container or your host machine if you are using Linux) will pop up.
 The username is `rstudio` and the password is `qwerty`, but you are able to change this in `docker-compose.yml` in the `rstudio` service.

 #### Spyder **(Not implemented)** ####